kunstmusik/blue-manual/docs/users/concepts/commandBlocks.md

 variables for extra processing by an always-on reverb, you would want to add the above to all of the instruments and also the reverb.
-Then, if you start a new project and may want to reuse a few of your instruments as well as the reverb, you can just copy them into your new project\'s orchestra and start working away, knowing your global variables will be initialized and ready to go.
+Then, if you start a new project and may want to reuse a few of your instruments as well as the reverb, you can just copy them into your new project's orchestra and start working away, knowing your global variables will be initialized and ready to go.